Candidiasis: What Is It?

 Many women can develop vaginal yeast infections at some point in their life.
 Candida albicans is a common type of fungus that’s often found in small amounts in the vagina, mouth, digestive tract, and on the skin.
 Most of the time, it doesn’t cause infection or symptoms.

 Candida, and many other microorganisms that normally live in the vagina, keep each other in balance.
 However, sometimes, candida increases, leading to a yeast infection.

 Candidiasis are mycoses or infections caused by fungi that belong to the Candida species.
 They usually have the following characteristics:

-- They may be acute, subacute, or chronic infections.
+- They can be acute, subacute, or chronic infections.

-- They affect the skin, mucous membranes, and deep tissues.
+- Can affect the skin, mucosa, and deep tissues.

-- The prognosis is also very variable, ranging from mild mucocutaneous infections to life-threatening in the case of severe immunosuppression.
+- The prognosis is also highly variable.
+From mild mucocutaneous infections to compromising the patient’s life in cases of severe immunosuppression.

-This is a type formed by yeast-like fungus, mostly unicellular.
+This is a type formed by yeast-like fungus.
 Within this type three kinds we’re interested in here are:

-- C. krusei: Associated with taking Flukonazol (an antifungal)
+- C. krusei.
+Associated with taking Fluconazole (an antifungal)

 * The spp* is used to refer to all species that are part of the kind.